Rafee-M/OnePlus-9RT-Root/README.md

 3. Type `fastboot flashing unlock`
 4. If it says "Waiting for Devices" go to [Requirements Step - 2](#requirements)
 5. On your phone a new screen will show up.
-6. Press Volume down to select "UNLOCK THE BOOTLOADER" option
+6. Press Volume down to select the "UNLOCK THE BOOTLOADER" option
 7. Press the power button to select it
 8. You should get a message saying that the bootloader's unlocked.
 Wait for the device to boot.

+Congragulations!
+You now have an unlocked bootloader!

 ## TYPO3 Setup